top of page

 Why Starling Health Collective?

-Resilience in Practice is designed and led by a clinical psychologist with deep expertise in mental health, trauma, and systems-based care.
-Alice has worked within medical teams for 20 years, and understands the system pressures, hierarcy and difficult conversations that come with practicing within medical teams and community mental health teams.
+Resilience in Practice is a resilience course designed and led by a clinical psychologist with expertise in mental health, trauma, and systems-based care.
+Alice has worked within medical teams for 20 years, has a Master of Public Health and understands the system pressures, hierarchies/power plays, moral injury and tough conversations that come with practicing within medical and community mental health teams.

 Unlike many retreats that focus on wellbeing without clinical depth, this program is grounded in:

-Starling Health Collective offers a 6 month program of clinical and peer group supervision as part of its regular package of care.
-Once a month for 60-90min, reconnect online with the friends that you made on the retreat, consolidate your learnings and problem solve issues with maintaining your self-care plans "in real life".
+Starling Health Collective offers a 6-month program of clinical and peer group supervision as part of its regular package of care.
+Once a month for 60-90min, reconnect online with retreat friends and colleagues to consolidate your learning, discuss relevant practice issues and clinical examples that have challenged your boundaries or ability to regulate, and work through these issues in real time.

 Education, Standards and Accreditation